ali-clara/PHYS434_LABS/README.md

 # PHYS434 LABS

-Repo for the labs!
+Repo for the labs and homework!
 By Ali Jones